cocococozou/dmvstb.github.io/Annie_final.md

   geom_density()+
   facet_grid(.~gender)+
   labs(
-    x = "the age of people with diabetes", y = "gender"
-  )+
+    x = "gender",
-  ggtitle('The age of people with diabetes(Male VS Female)')
+    y = "density of the age of people with diabetes" )+ ggtitle('The age of people with diabetes(Male VS Female)')